david-crowell/angular-playground/README.md

 npm install -g karma
 npm install -g gulp
 ```
+Note: you only need to do this once on a given machine. -g install these tools globally.

 Known problem: need to deal with the angular-html preprocessor somehow.
 Otherwise, this will cause problems if we try to test directives & template code.

 Download this scaffold, then run: